wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part5.md

 # Enabling automation

 Lastly, we realised that our self-service automation goal is also no longer a distant dream.
-The app-type templates enable us to ask the engineering teams a few questions and run automation that creates a new application repository and pipeline in seconds - and consistently!
+The app-type templates enable us to ask the engineering teams a few questions, then run automation that creates a new application repository and pipeline in seconds - and consistently!

 ---